Who am I and what do I want?

 It is just a happy coincidence that the character arc of Zuko had a fantastically worded variation of what I did not know how to convey in the mid 2000s!

 Like anyone else, I’m a culmination of all of my experiences; and how well I understand them.
-Many of these experiences include wonderful expressions of storytelling like Doctor Who, Naruto, Avatar the Last Airbender (the animated series, not that thing of a movie crafted by M.N.S.), Star Wars, the worlds of J.R.R.
+Many of these experiences include wonderful expressions of storytelling like Doctor Who, Naruto, Avatar the Last Airbender (the animated series, not the movie by M.N.S.), Star Wars, the worlds of J.R.R.
 Tolkien, Star Trek, classic monster movies, action movies, history, and more!

 I find tremendous value in storytelling.
 It is a power that many overlook; sometimes because they honestly do not understand, others because they forget the magic they experienced with them.
 Among the most tragic experiences is to be told by those I’m close to that they prefer to be rooted in what they consider the ‘real world.’
 For me it is heartbreaking.